huishun98/django_blog/README.md

 ## Steps to deploy code (using Heroku and AWS S3)
 1. Fork this repository.
 2. Create a Heroku account and initialise a new application.
 Deploy the forked repository to Heroku.
-3. Create and configure AWS S3 account to store media files
+3. Create and configure AWS S3 account to store media files.

 Create a new bucket and add the following code into Permissions > Bucket Policy
 ```